 Hakuba Village was the main venue when Nagano hosted the 1998 Winter Olympics.
 If that isn’t a testament to the quality of its slopes, we don’t know what is.
-The village is part of the greater Hakuba Valley, where you can find 10 ski resorts that give you the ultimate snowy getaway.
+The village is part of the greater Hakuba Valley where you can find 10 ski resorts that offering the ultimate snowy getaway.
 Read on for a quick idea of how to go skiing in Hakuba and what it costs.

 Getting from Tokyo to Hakuba